Background

 Incubation

-Combine the cooked rye with Koji and hold at approximately 140°F (60°C). -
+Combine the cooked rye with a small amount of Koji and hold at approximately 140°F (60°C). -

 Roasting